Zmp0/Entry/README.md

 # entry.sh

-`entry.sh` is a simple shell script that automatically creates a desktop entry for a Linux application.
-This script allows you to easily add custom applications to your desktop environment's application menu.
+`entry.sh` is a simple shell script that automatically creates a desktop entry for a Linux application, i use it in bunsenlabs for automating the creations of a desktop entry.

-## Prerequisites

-- A Linux system with a desktop environment (GNOME, KDE, etc.).
-- Bash shell.

 ## Usage

 Run the script with the following syntax:

+Where NAME and COMMAND are rispectively the name of the desktop entry and the command for execute it

 ```bash
 ./entry.sh NAME COMMAND